-- 1. Drain approximately one quart of coolant from the cooling system. - 2.
-Remove the two cap screws securing the thermostat housing to the mounting bracket.
+- 1. Drain approximately one quart of coolant from the cooling system. - Remove the two cap screws securing the thermostat housing to the mounting bracket.
 Remove the thermostat housing cover and account for an O-ring and a thermostat.

-radiator to the INOTE: Whenever a part is worn excessively, cracked, www.mymowerplane...
+■NOTE: Whenever a part is worn excessively, cracked, or damaged in any way, replacement is necessary.